jatin7/springbootcass-basic/README.md

 # More Notes

-## Cassandra Schema

-For this scenario, the following Cassandra keyspace and table are used (the keyspace replication strategy can be changed to whatever is needed), as defined in "schema.cql" file.

-## Cassandra Connetion and Rest API Port
+## Rest API Port

-As with many Spring Boot based applications, "application.propertities" file defins many Spring Boot application behavior related settings.
-For this scenario, it has the following properties:
-* The first 3 propertities define how to connect to Cassandra
-* The last property defines what is the Tomcat web server port for this application's Rest API.
+The embedded Tomcat web server port number can be changed from "server.port" configuration in "application.properties" file

 ```
-spring.data.cassandra.keyspace-name = springbootcass
-spring.data.cassandra.contact-points = 127.0.0.1
-spring.data.cassandra.port = 9042
 server.port=8088
 ```